hellohaptik/docs_haptik/docs/agent-chat/index.md

 ## Using *Smart Agent Chat*

-To use this tool, users are to be created with a specific set of permissions.
-The users can then start monitoring and taking daily chats on their business.
-Live *Smart Agent Chat* tool has the same capabilities of the AI along with additional functionalities such as chat flow analytics, assignment of chats by managers etc.
+Agents and Team Leads are the users of this tool.
+They can take daily chats on their business as agents and analyse or monitor chats as team leads.

 ## Main components

 There are three sections in this tool:

-1. My Chats
+1. My Chats - This section is used by agents.
-2. Businesses
+2. Businesses  - This section is used by business owners or team leads.
-3. Teams
+3. Teams - This section is used by team leads.

 You will read about the above concepts in subsequent sections.

-*My Chats* is a section, where you converse with users i.e. agents receive and send messages.
+**My Chats** is a section, where you converse with users i.e. agents receive and send messages.
+You can read more about it [**here**](https://docs.haptik.ai/agent-chat/for-chat-agents).

     Tip: In case a bot is unable to respond to a query, which is outside the chat flow, the chat is handed over to a chat agent.